inneslabs/logd/readme.md

 The buffer uses a single moving pointer, `head`.
 Each write advances the pointer forward.
 Reading is normally back from `head`. **No mutex**, `head` is an `atomic.Uint32`.
 This is a key reason for the performance of the ring buffer.

 # To Do
-## Mmove to AWS, or bridge WireGuard PN with VPC.
-I want to applications to write directly to Logd.
-This will give us **REALTIME** log data.
-Some apps run in the VPC.
-I also want to put logd in the PN, and expose only the HTTP endpoint externally (only status).
-Authenticated RPCs are already **ONLY OVER UDP**.

-### 2024-03-07 Decision to move to AWS.
-See (./doc/bridge-fly-aws.md)[bridging fly with aws].
-This would involve either configuring WireGuard on an EC2 instance, or configuring a VPN Gateway service from AWS.

-The added complexity & therefore caution required currently seems to outweight the advantage of running apps on fly.

-Therefore, I will migrate logd & zoe to EC2 instances.
-We can then benefit from the simplicity of running logged in the private network, and exposing only the http port for the status json externally.

 ## Fix replay-attack vulnerability
 Note: If we run logd in the private network, this is absolutely no issue, but would be nice to implement for sake of correctness.